RandyGaul/cute_framework_project_template/README.md

 1. Download and install CMake v3.14+ (for easy cross-platform building), and [git](https://git-scm.com/downloads).
 2. Copy CMakeLists.txt ([this one here](https://github.com/RandyGaul/cute_framework_project_template/blob/main/CMakeLists.txt)) into the top-level of your project directory.
 3. Find + replace "my_project_name".
+4. Make a folder called `src` in the top-level of your project, and place your initial `main.cpp` there.
-4. Open a command prompt in your folder (terminal for MacOS users).
+5. Open a command prompt in your folder (terminal for MacOS users).
-5. Create a folder called `build_folder`.
+6. Create a folder called `build_folder`.
 This is where cmake will store your generated build files.
-6. Run this command: `cmake -A x64 -Bbuild_folder .`
+7. Run this command: `cmake -A x64 -Bbuild_folder .`

 And that's it!
 Your build project has been generated.
 You can now build your game by using the build project inside of `build_folder`.
 If you generated for Visual Studio you `.sln` file is in `build_folder`.
 If you used XCode then your XCode project is in `build_folder`.